danielsanei/platooning/README.md

 On the side, we also eventually re-trained the model on RoboFlow.
 This resolved the error from earlier, and we discovered the root cause was simply a faulty model.

 ### LiDAR Incremental Scanning
-Initially, our system was configured to take LiDAR distance measurements within a range of 355 to 5 degrees (a 10-degree span) to calcualte the average of all measurements.
+Initially, our system was configured to take LiDAR distance measurements within a range of 355 to 5 degrees (a 10-degree span) to calculate the average of all measurements.
 However, this setup led to unexpected behaviors: the car would sometimes brake unecessarily when no object was in front, and at other times, fail to stop when an obstacle was directly ahead.
 Upon analysis, we identified two key inefficiencies with our initial approach:
 1. **Averaging Measurements**: Calculating the average distance cuased issues when objects at farther distances skewed the final value.
 For example, if an obstacle was 3 meters away, but the average value was 4 meters, the car would continue driving and crash into the obstacle.
-2. ** LiDAR Incremental Scanning:** The LiDAR did not perform a true 360-degree scan, but operated in increments rather than integer degrees.
+2. **LiDAR Incremental Scanning:** The LiDAR did not perform a true 360-degree scan, but operated in increments rather than integer degrees.
 For instance, with an incremement of 0.2 degrees, a range between 0 and 360 degrees actually covered up to 360 x 0.2 = 72 degrees.
 As a result, the car may stop due to an obstacle 72 degrees to the side rather than directly in front, and the calculated average included values 72 degrees to the side.
 This finding greatly impacted our results, and explained the strange behaviors noted above.

 ### Expanding SD Card Storage
 We started our project using a 64 GB SD card, and eventually ran out of free memory space.
 We copied an image of this SD card and flashed a new 512 GB SD card as our new replacement.
 However, the new card retained the original partition size of 64 GB rather than the available 512 GB memory storage.